 Every weekend from May to September, you can lie down in the grass in a different place every month, such as the Belém Tower gardens, Parque Tejo, Jardim da Estrela, and Jardim do Campo Grande.
 The OutJazz Festival is already on its 11th edition, and even though it’s become pretty crowded and has slowly been shifting away from jazz, it’s still a great way to spend a warm afternoon with a fresh cider.

 One of the biggest rock and pop festivals, Rock in Rio, takes place in Lisbon every two years at the end of May/beginning of June, and it’s a great opportunity to see international as well as Portuguese artists.

 Loads of people live and breathe football in Lisbon.
-The city’s two main football teams, rivals Sporting CP and SL Benfica, still have one game left this season on April 23.
-A must-see for spring — or at least for football lovers.
+The city’s two main football teams, rivals Sporting CP and SL Benfica, face each other at least twice every year.
+It’s a must watch for any football fan.